 - Escape assessments, including those discovered upon audit

 - Calamity Reassessment (property damaged by misfortune or calamity): Filing dates are within six months after the mailing of the assessment notice.
 Check the Roll Change/Escape Assessment/Calamity Reassessment box for:

 - For Supplemental Assessment and Roll Change/Escape Assessment/Calamity Reassessment appeals indicate the tax year and provide the date of the notice or tax bill.
 Typically, the tax year is the fiscal year that begins on July 1 of the year in which you file your appeal.
 Attach one (1) copy of the supplemental or escape assessment notice or tax bill.

 - Please mark the item or items describing your reason(s) for filing this application.
 If you selected DECLINE IN VALUE, be advised that the application will only be effective for the one year appealed.
-Subsequent years will normally require additional filings.
+Subsequent year appeals will require additional filings.
 In general, base year is either the year your real property changed ownership or the year of completion of new construction on your property; base year value is the value established at that time.
 The base year value may be appealed during the regular filing period for the year it was placed on the roll or during the regular filing period in the subsequent three years.
 CALAMIT REASSESSMENTincludes damage due to unforeseen occurrences such as fire, earthquake, and flood, and does not include damages that occur gradually due to ordinary natural forces.
 A penalty assessed by the tax collector for nonpayment of taxes cannot be removed by the appeals board.
 Indicate whether you are appealing an item, category, or class of property or a portion thereof.
 If you are appealing only an item, category, or class of property, please attach a separate sheet identifying what property will be the subject of this appeal.
 APPEAL AFTER AN AUDIT must include a complete description of each property being appealed, and the reason for the appeal.
 Contact the clerk to determine what documents must be submitted.
 If you do not submit the required information timely, it will result in the denial of your application.